What you will learn:

-Group Policy in Active Directory (AD) simplifies the administrative burden and makes management a whole lot easier.
-When an administrator needs to control and configure settings on a local computer that is not part of AD, settings specific to that computer can be configured in the Local Group Policy.
+Group Policies in Active Directory (AD) simplify the administrative burden and make management a whole lot easier.
+When an administrator needs to control and configure settings on a local computer that is not part of AD, the settings specific to that computer can be configured in the Local Group Policy editor.
+In this article, will will take a look at what a Local Group Policy Editor is, how you can access it, and what settings are available that you can configure through the Local Group Policy Editor.

 What is the Local Group Policy Editor?